taltaf/tci-flogo/samples/app-dev/VSCode-UnitTesting/UnitTesting/readme.md

 ### Run the application

-1. Click on the UnitTestingSample.flogotest
+1. Click on the UnitTesting.flogotest

 ![.flogotest file](../../import-screenshots/VSCode/UnitTesting-Sample/testing.png)